 UPTE: The benefits of membership

-UC employees who are not yet covered by union contracts can be voluntary members of UPTE-CWA Local 9119.
-UC administrative professional employees were among UPTE’s founding members and play key leadership roles in the union today.
+UC employees who are not yet covered by union contracts can be voluntary members of UPTE-CWA 9119.
+UC administrative professional employees, including student services professionals (SSP) and information technology (IT) staff and others were among UPTE’s founding members, and continue to play leadership roles in the union today.

 More members provide a more compelling voice

-In addition to showing support for a union by signing a union authorization card, membership strengthens UPTE’s voice in conversations we have with management on behalf of administrative professional employees.
-This applies to pension protection discussions, salary increases, health care benefits, and changes in policy like the conversion to bi-weekly payroll.
-The more dues-paying members we have, the more seriously UC management will take us.
+In addition to showing support for a union by signing a union authorization card, membership strengthens UPTE’s voice in conversations we have with management on behalf of non-unionized employees.
+This applies to pension protection discussions, salary increases, health care benefits, and changes in policy, such as the conversion to bi-weekly payroll.
+The more dues-paying members we have, the more seriously UC management takes us.

 “Union Privilege” benefits

-Union members have access to consumer discounts provided by the Union Privilege program of the AFL-CIO.
-Popular discounts include AT&T wireless plans, car rentals, movie theaters, and automobile tires.
-In addition, all UPTE members are enrolled in a no-cost AD&D insurance policy and a discount health services program (including chiropractic care and some prescription discounts).
+Union members have access to discounts provided by the Union Privilege program of the AFL-CIO.
+Popular discounts include AT&T wireless plans, car rentals, movie theaters, mortgages and automobile tires.

 Access to on-the-job assistance